2018 Bangladesh road-safety protests: Protests

-The protests started on 29 July 2018 after two students of Shaheed Ramiz Uddin Cantonment College were killed when a speeding bus ploughed into a bus stop on Airport Road, Dhaka.
+The protests started on 29 July 2018 after two students of Shaheed Ramiz Uddin Cantonment College were killed, when a speeding bus ploughed into a bus stop on Airport Road, Dhaka.
 The vehicle had been racing another bus to pick up passengers when it drifted onto the sidewalk, killing the two and injuring 12 others.
 Hundreds of students poured into the streets demanding justice for the incident.
 The bus responsible for the crash was run by Jabal-e-Nur Paribahan and owned by Shahadat Hossain, who was later arrested.
-It was later revealed that three buses were involved in the incident.
+It was later revealed, that three buses were involved in the incident.
 All three drivers were arrested, along with two assistants.

 Hours later, journalists spoke with Shajahan Khan, Bangladeshi Minister of Shipping, who is also the Executive President of Bangladesh Road Transport Workers Federation, who said, "a road crash has claimed 33 lives in India's Maharashtra; but do they talk about it like the way we do?"
 His remark and smile were highly criticised by citizens and triggered protests in other areas of the country, and the protesters started demanding his apology.

 The protests then spread outside Dhaka.
 The protesters, mostly students aged 15 to 19, blocked roads at major points and checked the legal documents and fitness certificates of different vehicles at different points throughout the country.
 The students declared 9 demands.
 Members of civil rights organisations expressed solidarity with protests.
 The protests continued for a fifth day despite the government's declaration that all educational institutions would remain closed countrywide on 2 August 2018.

 Ilias Kanchan, a Bangladeshi film actor, road safety activist and founder of the Nirapad Sarak Chai campaign, expressed solidarity with the protests by initiating a human chain in Dhaka on 3 August.
 On 5 August, Dhaka University students blocked Shahbag Square demanding Shajahan's apology, before proceeding to Science Lab Square, where police attempted to disperse them with tear gas.
 Dozens of students were injured and several journalists were beaten up by pro-government activists.

 On 6 August 2018, demonstrations were held in different parts of the country by students of the private and public universities.
 In Dhaka, police used tear gas and rubber bullets to disperse the protesters, and approximately 40 students were injured and 10 people were arrested from the nearby area of the private university campuses.
-On 7 August 2018, hundreds of journalists formed a large human chain outside the National Press Club demanding punishment for attacks by BCL activists on journalists while covering the news of the protests, and also demanding punishment for attacks on the student protesters.
+On 7 August 2018, hundreds of journalists formed a large human chain outside the National Press Club demanding punishment for attacks by BCL activists on journalists, while covering the news of the protests, and also demanding punishment for attacks on the student protesters.
 Following arrests of some of the student protesters, BRAC University students boycotted class on 8 August demanding release of the detained protesters, while Professor Abdul Mannan Choudhury, Vice-Chancellor of World University of Bangladesh also asked the government to release the protesters.
-No further protests have been reported since.
+In retaliation to the arrest of protesters, Noakhali District's Noakhali University on 9 August announced its indefinite closure until all protesters were released.